AEmotionStudio/ComfyUI-DiscordSend/README.md

 The GitHub integration allows you to automatically save Discord CDN URLs to a GitHub repository.

-1. Create a personal access token with `repo` permissions on GitHub
+1. Create a personal access token with `public_repo` permissions on GitHub
 2. Configure the GitHub options in the node:
    - `github_cdn_update`: Enable to activate GitHub integration
    - `github_repo`: Your repository in format `username/repo`